Organiser: Robin Ball

 - have had experience of physics research

-Assessment: 100% assessed: an interim report, a final report, and a viva; work done is assessed primarily by the project supervisor.
+Assessment: 100% assessed: an interim report, a final report, and a viva; in addition work done is assessed primarily by the project supervisor.
 You should discuss the written reports with your supervisor prior to starting work on them.
 Full details of the assessment/feedback will be published on the module website.

 This module has its own website.